Socio-Crypto/SocioDAO/README.md

 # SocioDAO

 ## Introduction
-SocioDao is Decentralized Autonomous Organization for voting and crowdfunding.
+SocioDAO is an online platform for creating DAOs, voting, and fundraising.